Billy Keraf

-Fulgensius Billy Paji Keraf (born 8 May 1997) is an Indonesian professional footballer who plays as a winger for Liga 2 club PSDS Deli Serdang.
+Fulgensius Billy Paji Keraf (born 8 May 1997) is an Indonesian professional footballer who plays as a winger.

 Club career

 Persib Bandung

-He made his professionally debut in the Liga 1 on 22 April 2017, against PS TNI.
-He signed in to substitute Angga Febryanto on 35 minutes first half.
-And his debut, He success give one assist to Atep in the 53rd minute.
+Keraf made his professional debut in the Liga 1 on 22 April 2017, against PS TNI.
+He appeared during the first half to substitute Angga Febryanto at 35 minutes.
+Keraf provided one assist to Atep Rizal in the 53rd minute.

-On 3 May 2017, he scored his first goal against Gresik United in injury time and made Persib Bandung a 1–0 win over hosts Gresik United.
+On 3 May 2017, he scored his first goal against Gresik United in injury time, securing Persib Bandung a 1–0 win over hosts Gresik United.

 Borneo (loan)

-He was signed for Borneo to play in the Liga 1 in the 2018 season, on loan from Persib Bandung.
+Keraf was signed for Borneo to play in the Liga 1 in the 2018 season, on loan from Persib Bandung.
 Keraf made his debut on 20 July 2018 in a match against PS TIRA.
 On 10 November 2018, Keraf scored his first goal for Borneo against PSIS Semarang in the 14th minute at the Segiri Stadium, Samarinda.

 Badak Lampung

 He was signed for Badak Lampung to play in the Liga 1 in the 2019 season.
 Keraf made his debut on 21 June 2019 in a match against Semen Padang at the Haji Agus Salim Stadium, Padang.